mattischrome/blogischrome/_posts/2017-10-30-like-a-mule-bringing-ice-cream-to-the-sun.markdown

 ---
-title: "Sarah Ladipo Manyika, Like a Mule Bringing Ice Cream to the Sun 📚"
+title: "Sarah Ladipo Manyika, Like a Mule Bringing Ice Cream to the Sun"
 categories: Books
 layout: post
 date: "2017-10-30"